GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/ORDERING.md

 1. add incoming success files to a table's `_backlog` so they are not "forgotten" by the ingestion system.
 1. if there is a non-empty backlog start the backfill subscriber (if one is not already running).
-This is accomplished by dropping a table level `_BACKFILL` file.
+This is accomplished by dropping a table level `_BACKFILL` file if it does not already exist.

 ### Backlog Subscriber
 The Backlog Subscriber is responsible for keeping track of BigQuery jobs running